Larry Hryb

-Lawrence Hryb (/ˈhɜrb/), also known as Major Nelson, is an American executive who is the director of community of Unity Technologies.
-Hryb served as the director of programming for Xbox Live from 2005 until 2023.
+Lawrence Hryb (/ˈhɜrb/), also known as Major Nelson, is an American executive best known as the director of programming for Xbox Live from 2005 until 2023.
+He later served the director of community of Unity Technologies.
 He is further known for his Xbox profile by the same name of 'Major Nelson'.
-His blog "Xbox Live's Major Nelson" provides an inside look at operations at Microsoft's Xbox division.
+His blog "Xbox Live's Major Nelson" provided an inside look at operations at Microsoft's Xbox division.
 Prior to joining Microsoft in 2001, he was a former programmer and on air host with radio broadcaster Clear Channel Communications.

 Education

 Hryb graduated from Syracuse University with a degree in Television, Radio and Film production from the S.I.
 Newhouse School of Public Communications.

 Career

 Xbox

 Hryb worked as the Director of Promotions for Clear Channel Communications in Hartford, Connecticut for WKSS from 1989 to late 2000.
 In early 2001, he began working with Microsoft; his first role at the company was as the editor in chief of MSN music.
 Hryb moved into Xbox division of Microsoft in 2003.
 Hryb was instrumental in the development of the Xbox One, Xbox 360, Xbox LIVE, Kinect and the 'New Xbox Experience'.

 Hryb picked the Gamertag "Major Nelson" after a character by the same name on the 1960s U.S. television comedy I Dream of Jeannie after it was recommended to him by his TiVo.
 Hryb dedicated his Gamertag to Larry Hagman (the actor who played Major Nelson) after his death in 2012.

 Hryb has advised dozens of gaming and non-gaming companies and communities on how to best engage with their audiences using digital tools and social networks.
 In 2012, he was named one of Mashable's '13 Bona Fide Geeks to Follow'.
 Hryb performs product reviews and mentions through his various social media outlets - Twitter, his podcast, Google Plus page, YouTube profile, and his personal blog - for lifestyle-related products and services.

 In July 2023, Hryb announced he had decided to "take a step back and work on the next chapter of my career."
 He thanked fans and colleagues and said the Official Xbox Podcast would return with a new format after its summer hiatus.